johnpaulwelsh/hakyll-movie-blog/posts/robocop.markdown

 Every piece of satire was hilarious.
 I especially liked how the insane news broadcasts build the dystopian future world in such an efficient manner.
 The commercials felt like segments from _UHF_, especially the nuclear war board game.
 My favorite one is the car being called 6000 SUX and only getting 8.5 mpg.

+There are some pretty interesting technical details too, like how they show the transition-to-Robocop process entirely through Murphy's TV-screen eyesight as he's becoming a cyborg.
+That's the kind of touch that makes it clear that the director was not phoning it in on this movie.

+In general, the movie is pretty damn quotable.
+I could easily see this being one of those movies where some people out there have memorized entire scenes because of how great the dialogue is.

 And everybody is in this movie!
 Red from _That 70's Show_, Leonard Betts from _The X-Files_, and Albert and Leland from _Twin Peaks_!

 Fun fact: the violent crime rate in Detroit in 1987 was 2544.88 per 100,000.
 In 2019, it was 2053.05.